 GOOD FRIDAY BACH PASSION

-Every Good Friday, until COVID, we sang one of the Bach Passions.
+Every Good Friday, we sing one of the Bach Passions.
 On even-numbered years we sing the St John Passion (Johannes-Passion) and on odd-numbered years the great Saint Matthew Passion (Matthäus-Passion).
 At this event, we are accompanied by an orchestra of Baroque specialist musicians, mostly graduates of the Brussels Conservatoire Royal.
 They play at A 415 on their oboes da caccia and d’amore, on cembalos and violas da gamba.
 (The Brussels Conservatoire is a world centre for the study of historically-informed performance, particularly for Baroque music.
 They work together with the equally world-class Belgian Musical Instrument Museum.)
 Sadly, in 2020, 2021, and 2022, our Passions were cancelled due to the COVID-19 pandemic.
 We hope to get it up and running again in 2023.
 Entry to this beautiful Good Friday vespers service is free, just as in Bach’s time.
 Come and listen.

 VIENNESE MASS